-In fiscal year 2023, our Board held fifteen meetings.
+In fiscal year 2024, our Board held ten meetings.
 In addition to our Board meetings, our directors attend meetings of committees established by our Board on which they serve.
-Each of CPI's directors attended at least 75% of the meetings of our Board and the committees on which he or she served during 2023 that were held when he or she was a director.
+Each of CPI's directors attended at least 75% of the meetings of our Board and the committees on which he or she served during 2024 that were held when he or she was a director.
 Each of our directors is expected to attend each meeting of the Board and is strongly encouraged to attend each annual stockholder meeting, as provided in our Corporate Governance Guidelines.
-The six directors that were then serving on the Board attended the 2023 annual meeting of stockholders.
+The seven directors that were then serving on the Board and the one director nominee attended the 2024 annual meeting of stockholders.